 Did you know that billions of dollars is sitting in lost super accounts waiting for Australians to claim the super cash?
+If you’re one of the Aussies with one or more lost accounts then you better act quickly.
+The federal government has changed the super rules, which means that your ‘lost’ super account could be transferred to the ATO without your consent.

 If you change jobs regularly or you have had part-time jobs while at school or university, then it is highly likely that you have more than one super account.
 On average, every working Australian has three super accounts potentially costing them thousands of dollars over a working life.
 With very little effort, you can boost your main super account by potentially thousands of dollars by tracking down your lost super.